 Inform QA team when ready - funnel the QA or Testing branch notifications into a channel owned by the QA team.

-Master branch success build sent to general channel - If a successful build in the master branch also means a deployment - tell everyone and celebrate a release!
+controller branch success build sent to general channel - If a successful build in the controller branch also means a deployment - tell everyone and celebrate a release!